Katamo/deno-server-examples/src/09-router-bundle-assets/README.md

 ## How to
 * To launch the example run:
-  `deno run --allow-net=:8000 --watch src/http-server-router/index.ts`
+  `deno run --allow-net=:8000 --allow-all --watch src/09-http-server-with-router/index.ts`
-  This will open the http server accepting connections on port 8000 Navigate through `http://localhost:8000/api/users/:userid` to see the results.
+  This will open the http server accepting connections on port 8000 Navigate through `http://localhost:8000/` to see the results.
+  Check also the url `http://localhost:8000/my-file.js` to see the bundled js file